-There is no logical reason why a student with head lice should be sent home.
 Lice have three pairs of legs which makes them true insects.
-Lice do not have wings or powerful jumping legs so they move about by clinging to hairs with claw-like legs.
+Lice do not have wings or powerful jumping legs so they move about by clinging to and climbing on hairs with their claw-like legs.
 Head lice prefer to live on the scalp of the head, although they have been known to wander to other parts of the body.
 Head lice feed every 4 to 6 hours so must remain in close contact with the host.
 While a louse may fall onto other surfaces, and articles, they usually die withing 48 hours of being off the head.
 Therefore, they do not normally live within rugs, carpet, furniture, or school buses.

 The eggs of lice are called nits.
-They are oval cylinders (1/16 inch long), often a similar color to the students hair.
-The eggs appear white after hatching, and are more easily seen as a result.
-The eggs are glued to hairs on the head near the scalp.
-To protect the eggs from extremes in light, humidity, and temperature, the female will commonly glue the eggs behind the ears and along the nape of the neck.
+The nits are oval cylinders (1/16 inch long) and are often a similar color to the student's hair.
+The eggs appear white after hatching, making them easier to see.
+The eggs are glued to hairs on the head near the scalp to protect the eggs from extremes in light, humidity, and temperature.
+The female louse will commonly glue the eggs behind the ears and along the nape of the neck.
 Under normal conditions, the eggs will hatch in 7-14 days.
 The young lice which hatch from the egg must feed within a few hours or they die.
 Newly hatched lice will periodically take blood meals and molt three times before becoming sexually mature adults.
 A young louse will develop in 10-12 days to an adult (1/8 inch in length).
 Depending on climate and color of the student's hair, adult lice range in color from white to brown to dark gray.

 Female lice lay 6-10 eggs (nits) per day.
 She may lay up to 140 eggs during her 30 day lifetime.
 Adults cannot survive more than about 24 hours without a blood meal.
 The nymphs and adults all have piercing-sucking mouthparts, which pierce the skin for a blood meal.